Interim Program Director: Genevieve Pinto Zipp, PT, EdD, FNAP,

 Also, effective spring term 2016, in addition to completing all required coursework and successfully defending the dissertation study, to graduate with the Ph.D. in Health Sciences degree, students must also digitally submit and have their dissertation document accepted by the Seton Hall University Walsh Library and ProQuest database.

 This program of study requires a minimum of 57 credits.
 For students who hold a professional doctorate (for example: Doctor of Nursing Practice (DNP), Doctor of Physical Therapy (DPT), Doctor of Occupational Therapy (OTD), Doctor of Law or Doctor of Jurisprudence (JD), the minimum number of credits is 48.
 The educational program plan is developed by the student in consultation with and approval by an academic adviser who is assigned to the student upon admission to the program.
-This adviser serves as the student’s academic adviser while the student is pursuing course work and participates in selection of the dissertation committee.
+This adviser serves as the student’s academic adviser while the student is pursuing coursework and participates in the selection of the dissertation committee.
 All students who require a minimum of 57 credits complete

 The goal of this portion of the program is to provide the basis for an understanding of the healthcare delivery system, scientific inquiry process, the philosophical basis for research and teaching and learning, and an understanding of the importance of professional communication skills (both oral and written) within an organizational structure.
 All students are required to take these courses.
+For students who hold a professional doctorate courses may be waived with the academic advisor's direction.

-The goal of this portion of the program is to provide the student with a broad and comprehensive understanding of statistics, qualitative and quantitative research methods and designs, and the methods for communicating those findings to others.
+The goal of this portion of the program is to provide the student with a comprehensive understanding of statistics, qualitative and quantitative research methods and designs, and the methods for communicating those findings to others.

 To be eligible for the Dissertation phase coursework, the student must have successfully paid the applicable Qualifying and Candidacy Examination fees, passed these examinations, and completed the 45 credits of pre-dissertation coursework.
 Students who do not successfully pass either the Qualifying and/or Candidacy examinations must retake the examinations and, once again, pay the applicable fees.